ThomasByr/galapsbs/README.md

 flutter run -d <device> --release --web-renderer canvaskit
 ```

+> **Note**
-> **note** since some animations can be pretty heavy for some devices, we will use canvaskit as the renderer ; please make sure you load the web app with a WASM enabled browser !
+> Since some animations can be pretty heavy for some devices, we will use canvaskit as the renderer ; please make sure you load the web app with a WASM enabled browser !

 ## 💁 Get Help